MerryMack22/vim-setup/README.md

 - fuzzy finder:
   use CTRL+p in Normal mode to activate the fuzzy finder at the bottom of the screen to search for files
+  - To refresh (after adding or removing files) while the CTRL+p window is open press F5, this will trigger a rescan of the files available

 - buffer tags:
   use '\' followed by 'b' in Normal mode to pull out the right side panel containing vairables, methods,